We’re sorry your HomePod isn't working as it should.

 - In a few days, check that Apple has received your defective HomePod.

 *Apple is not responsible for any damage during shipping if the package is not properly sealed or is delivered to the courier in poor condition.

 Use your replacement HomePod

 - Make note of your new HomePod serial number.
-Your replacement HomePod is covered by a 90-day service warranty or the remainder of your HomePod one-year limited warranty or AppleCare agreement, whichever is longer.
+Your replacement Apple product is covered by a 90-day service warranty, or the remainder of your original product warranty or AppleCare plan, whichever is longer.

 - Set up and use your new HomePod.